globocom/GloboDNS/README.md

 	Full audit record of all changes
 	Macros for easy bulk updating of domains
 	Support for Bind MASTER, NATIVE & SLAVE record types

+# Running Local

+In order to run dnsapi local on your machine you need to create the path tmp/named/chroot_master/etc/named in your rails app dir.